|

 office? |

-another in the same organization.
+Yes.
+Memos are usually sent to individuals in the same organization.
 E-mail in recent years has

-replaced memos as an efficient means of interoffice communication in
+replaced memos as an efficient means of informal interoffice communication.
+However, memos are better suited

 here to read "Why Should You Use a Business Memo?" by Luanne